Hermann Hess (politician)

-Hermann Hess (born 22 December 1951) is a Swiss businessman, real estate developer and politician who served on the National Council (Switzerland) from 2015 to 2017 for The Liberals.
+Hermann Hess (born 22 December 1951 in Frauenfeld) is a Swiss businessman, real estate developer and politician who served on the National Council (Switzerland) from 2015 to 2017 for The Liberals.
 He previously served on the Grand Council of Thurgau from 2012 to 2015.
 Handelszeitung estimated his net worth at CHF 223 million in 2023 (approximately $250 million).

 Early life and education

-Hess was born 22 December 1951, the second of four children, to Hermann Hess Sr. (died 1970), a textile industrialist, and Eva Hess (née Wegmann; 1922–2019), a secondary school teacher.
+Hess was born 22 December 1951 in Frauenfeld, Thurgau, the second of four children, to Hermann Hess Sr. (died 1970), a textile industrialist, and Eva Hess (née Wegmann; 1922–2019), a secondary school teacher.
 He had an older sister, Barbara Hess, and two younger sisters, Cordula Hess and Ulrike Hess.

 After his father committed suicide in 1970, his mother took the responsibility for ESCO, a textile manufacturing company with over 1,000 employees, which her husband had inherited in the fourth generation.
 Hess completed the secondary schools in Amriswil and Frauenfeld.
 Between 1970 and 1976, Hess pursued Piano studies, to become a professional pianist.
 Ultimately he studied Economics at the University of St. Gallen graduating in 1979.